 See above for the date when reserves will be removed by the Registrar's Office on Monday, May 17, 2021.
-The exact time is unknown, but the reserve restriction is usually removed during normal buisness hours.
+The exact time is unknown, but the reserve restriction is usually removed during normal business hours.
 Once reserves are removed, then you can enroll into the course using Quest.
 Note that spaces in the course will be available on a first-come-first-served basis if the class section isn't already at its enrolment capacity.

 I'm getting a department consent error, what do I do?